When the CD is available

 With the CD in the drive, it can be looked up automatically using the Lookup CD section for detailed instructions.command.
 See the

 3. Select the correct release

-If there is only one release that matches the disc id for your disc, it will be loaded automatically.
-Before proceeding, please check to ensure that it properly matches your CD (e.g.: release country, date and label, catalog number, barcode, media type, and cover art).
-This is especially important if you are going to submit any information such as disc id or AcoustID fingerprints.
+A list of all releases matching the toc of the CD will be displayed for selection, with an option to submit the disc id if none of the releases are a match to your CD.
+Before proceeding, please check to ensure that the release you select properly matches your CD (e.g.: release country, date and label, catalog number, barcode, media type, and cover art).
+This is especially important if you are going to submit any information such as acoustic features to AcousticBrainz or AcoustID fingerprints.